Privacy

 • You can ask us to update contact information, stop marketing follow-up, or correct details in a project inquiry.

-• You can choose not to provide photos or optional assessment details, though that may limit how specific our planning can be before a site visit.
+• You can choose not to provide photos or optional project details, though that may limit how specific our planning can be before a site visit.

 • Text message and email follow-up may include opt-out instructions when required by the communication platform being used.